edumserrano/dotnet-sdk-extensions/docs/nuget/dotnet-sdk-extensions-testing-nuget-readme.md

 ## Description

-This package provides extensions to help test .NET applications, using .net core 3.1 and higher.
+This package provides extensions to help test .NET applications, using .NET 6.0 or higher.

 The extensions provided by this package are: